A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

-induced by the collection of upper-star functors, is an equivalence. \end{lem} \begin{proof} This is the same, \emph{mutandis mutatis}, as the proof of Lemma \ref{lem:pairsdescent}, replacing instances of $\operatorname{QCoh}$ by $\operatorname{Crys}$, and using that $\operatorname{Crys}^*$ is a sheaf in the analytic topology, c.f.
+induced by the collection of upper-star functors, is an equivalence. \end{lem} \begin{proof} This follows quite straightforwardly from the fact that $\operatorname{Strat}^*$ is a sheaf in the analytic topology, c.f.
 Lemma \ref{lem:Crysdescent}. \end{proof} \begin{defn} Let $X \in \mathsf{dRig}$.
 A Zariski-closed immersion $Z \to X$ is called \emph{stratifying} if it locally admits a retraction.
-That is, there exists affinoid subspaces $\{U_i\}_{i \in \mathscr{I}}$ of $X$ such that $|Z| \subseteq \bigcup_{i \in \mathscr{I}} U_i$, and for all $i \in \mathscr{I}$, the morphism $Z \times_X U_i \to U_i$ admits a retraction. \end{defn} \begin{rmk} \begin{enumerate}[(i)] \item I chose the name \emph{stratifying} because a similar kind of closed immersions appears in the definition of the stratifying site in algebraic geometry \cite[\S 4.2]{Grothendieck_Crystals_68}. \item In analytic geometry, it seems quite plausible that a ``Kashiwara's equivalence" could hold for a much larger class of immersions than just Zariski-closed immersions. \item If $i: Z \to X$ is a closed immersion between smooth classical affinoid rigid spaces, then $i$ is stratifying.
+That is, there exists affinoid subspaces $\{U_i\}_{i \in \mathscr{I}}$ of $X$ such that $|Z| \subseteq \bigcup_{i \in \mathscr{I}} U_i$, and for all $i \in \mathscr{I}$, the morphism $Z \times_X U_i \to U_i$ admits a retraction. \end{defn} \begin{rmk} \begin{enumerate}[(i)] \item I chose the name \emph{stratifying} because a similar kind of closed immersions appears in the definition of the stratifying site in algebraic geometry \cite[\S 4.2]{Grothendieck_Crystals_68}. \item If $i: Z \to X$ is a closed immersion between smooth classical affinoid rigid spaces, then $i$ is stratifying.
 This follows from a result of Kiehl \cite[Theorem 1.19]{kiehl_rham_1967}, see also \cite[Proposition 2.11]{Lutkebohmertmaximum}. \end{enumerate} \end{rmk} \begin{thm}[Kashiwara's equivalence] Let $i: Z \to X$ be a stratifying Zariski-closed immersion in $\mathsf{dRig}$.
-Then, the pair $(i_{dR}^*, i_{dR,*})$ induces an equivalence
+Then, the pair $(i_{\mathrm{str}}^*, i_{\mathrm{str},*})$ induces an equivalence

 \end{thm} \begin{proof} We proceed in steps.

 \textit{Step 1}: If $X \in \mathsf{dRig}$ is an affinoid and $i: Z \to X$ admits a retraction, this follows from Proposition \ref{prop:Kashiwara1}.

 \textit{Step 2}: Now suppose that $X$ is an analytic subspace of an affinoid space $X^\prime$ and $i: Z \to X$ is a Zariski-closed immersion which admits a retraction.
 Choose a covering $\{U_i \to X\}_{i \in \mathscr{I}}$ of $X$ by affinoid subspaces of $X^\prime$.
 Let $\mathcal{I}$ be the family of finite nonempty subsets of $\mathscr{I}$ and for each $I \in \mathcal{I}$ set $U_I := \bigcup_{i \in I} U_i$.
 Each $U_I$ is an affinoid and each $Z_I := Z \times_X U_I \to U_I$ admits a retraction.
 We have a commutative square